-As the governing authority of the parishes, for reporting purposes, the Concordia Parish Police Jury and the Catahoula Parish Police Jury are the financial reporting entities for Concordia and Catahoula Parishes.
-The financial reporting entity consists of (a) the primary government (police jury), (b) organizations for which primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As the governing authority of the parishes, for reporting purposes, the East Carroll, Madison, and Tensas Parish Police Juries, are the financial reporting entities for the respective parishes.
+The financial reporting entities consist of (a) the primary government (police jury), (b) organizations for which primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary governments are such that exclusion would cause the reporting entities financial statements to be misleading or incomplete.

-Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the Concordia Parish Police Jury for financial reporting purposes.
+Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the parish police jury for financial reporting purposes.
 The basic criterion for including a potential component unit within the reporting entity is financial responsibility.
 The GASB has set forth criteria to be considered in determining financial accountability.
 This criteria includes:

 - 1. Appointing a voting majority of an organization's governing body, and: - a.
-The ability of the district attorney to impose its will on that organization and/or
+The ability of the district attorney to impose its will on that organization and/or - The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the district attorney.

-DISTRICT ATTORNEY OF THE SEVENTH JUDICIAL DISTRICT Parishes of Catahoula and Concordia, Louisiana

-Notes to the Financial Statements (Continued)
+Parishes of East Carroll, Madison and Tensas, Louisiana Notes to the Financial Statements (Continued)

-- b.
-The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the district attorney. - 2.
-Organizations for which the district attorney does not appoint a voting majority but are fiscally dependent on the district attorney. - Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.
+- Organizations for which the district attorney does not appoint a voting majority but are fiscally dependent on the district attorney. - Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.

-Because the Concordia Parish Police Jury maintains and operates the parish courthouse in which the district attorney's office is located and provides partial funding for equipment, furniture and supplies of the district attorney's office, the district attorney was determined to be a component unit of the Concordia Parish Police Jury, the financial reporting entity.
-The accompanying financial statements present information only on the funds maintained by the district attorney and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the Concordia Parish financial reporting entity.
+Because the East Carroll, Madison, and Tensas Parish Police Juries maintain and operate the buildings in which the district attorney's offices are located and provides partial funding for equipment, furniture and supplies of the district attorney's offices, the district attorney was determined to be a component unit of the police juries, the financial reporting entities.
+The accompanying financial statements present information only on the funds maintained by the district attorney and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the East Carroll, Madison, and Tensas Parish financial reporting entities.

-B. BASIC FINANCIAL STATEMENTS- GOVERNMENT-WIDE STATEMENTS
+B. BASIC FINANCIAL STATEMENTS - GOVERNMENT-WIDE STATEMENTS